CulturesSupports/Culture.Support/Readme.md

 - a fake value theft is not the same as having the original honor
 - a fake business is not the same as original
+- a fake investment conspiracy is not the same as investing

 im here to code own pro daytime repository work
 -----------